 Restaurant Inspector Salary Statistics

 Restaurant inspectors investigate food establishments to ensure workplace and food safety and sanitation, documenting and collecting any evidence of violation.
-Occupational health and safety specialists in general made around $70,210 per year.
-The job growth for these professionals is slower than average at four percent.
+Occupational health and safety specialists in general made around $69,370 per year.
+The job growth for these professionals is as fast as the average at six percent.